LesFerch/WinSetView/Manual.md

 **Library folder types**

-Under each folder type listed above, there is a corresponding *Libary* folder type.
+Under each folder type listed above, there is a corresponding *Library* folder type.
 This controls the view you see when the folder is accessed via *Libraries*.

 **OneDrive folder types**